Hike the Trails and Cheer for the Gators at UF

-Book hotel rooms at the Country Inn & Suites, Gainesville to stay within 10 minutes of the UF campus and the Ben Hill Griffin Stadium, home of the Gators.
-Take in the area’s beautiful natural surroundings by hiking Gainesville-Hawthorne State Trail or Devil's Millhopper Geological State Park.
-If you enjoy the arts, catch a performance at the Hippodrome Theatre, or browse the galleries at the Harn Museum of Art.
-You also won’t want to miss seeing the “talking walls” at the Historic Haile Homestead at Kanapaha Plantation and learning about local animals at the Florida Museum of Natural History.History and Culture
+Book hotel rooms at the Country Inn & Suites in Gainesville to stay within 10 minutes of the UF campus and the Ben Hill Griffin Stadium, home of the Gators.
+Discover a wealth of fun things to do during your downtime, from hiking Gainesville-Hawthorne State Trail or Devil's Millhopper Geological State Park to browsing the galleries at the Harn Museum of Art.
+You can also catch a performance at the Hippodrome theater, tour the Historic Haile Homestead at Kanapaha Plantation or walk among hundreds of free-flying butterflies and birds at the Florida Museum of Natural History’s Butterfly Rainforest.Arts and Culture:

 - Florida Museum of Natural History (2.5 miles)

 You can learn about Florida’s flora and fauna at this museum owned by the University of Florida.
 All of the exhibits except for the traveling displays and the Butterfly Rainforest offer free admission.